ajosedev/knowledge/zettel/20220801120838-css-explicit-dependencies.md

-# SASS and explicit dependencies
+# CSS and explicit dependencies

-SASS can often have a disconnect between where styles are defined, and where these styles (e.g. classes) are used.
-This isn't unique to SASS either, it can exist in regular CSS.
+CSS can often have a disconnect between where styles are defined, and where these styles (e.g. classes) are used.
+This isn't unique to CSS either, it can exist in SASS also.

 This can lead to problems down the road.
 If you have a component referencing a class that's defined elsewhere but doesn't import that stylesheet directly, how do you know where it's defined?
 These tenuous links can make maintenance much harder.